 As it is known “by universal popular consent,” bears love honey.
 Our modern Winnie-the-Pooh gets stuck in a house because he has eaten so much honey he cannot get out the way he came in.
 He is like Æsop’s swollen fox (“The Fox and the Weasel.”
 Perry Index 24).
 To get out, Winnie-the-Pooh must first lose weight.
 Similarly, Bruin cannot resist looking down the opening in the oak tree he is told contains honey.
 That is in his “nature.”

 By now, Renart is at a distance to protect himself from Lanfroi, but Bruin puts his nose inside the opening in the tree at which point the wedges are removed and he gets caught, or “coincé” (coin = wedge and corner).
 He sees Lanfroi and “vilains,” villagers, rushing to attack him.
 Therefore, knowing that he will lose his life if he does not flee, Bruin sacrifices the skin “off [his] nose,” gets on his horse, and travels back to court.
 When he arrives at court, he is bleeding profusely and faints.
-“Renart t’a mort” (Renart killed you,” (br.
-I, l.
-724) says the king.
+“Renart t’a mort” (Renart killed you,” says the king (br.
+I, v.
+724).

 - Le siège de Maupertuis (br.
 Ia) (The Siege of Maupertuis) (Photo credit: BnF)